Area Codes -- Boston proper, 617 and 857; immediate suburbs, 781 and 339; northern and western suburbs, 978 and 351; southern suburbs, 508 and 774.

 Electricity -- Like Canada, the United States uses 110-120 volts AC (60 cycles), compared to 220-240 volts AC (50 cycles) in most of Europe, Australia, and New Zealand.
 Downward converters that change 220-240 volts to 110-120 volts are difficult to find in the United States, so bring one with you.

 Embassies & Consulates -- All embassies are in the nation's capital, Washington, D.C.
 Some consulates are in major U.S. cities, and most nations have a mission to the United Nations in New York City.
-If your country isn't listed below, call directory assistance in Washington, D.C. (tel.
-202/555-1212) or check www.embassy.org/embassies.
+To find an embassy's contact info, visit www.embassy.org/embassies.

 Smoking -- In a word, no. State law bans smoking in all workplaces, including restaurants, bars, and clubs, and the MBTA forbids smoking in subway stations.
-A growing number of hotel chains ban smoking in all guest rooms; in Boston, city law forbids smoking in hotels.
+You can't smoke in hotels, either.

 Time -- Boston is in the Eastern time zone.
 The continental United States encompasses four time zones: Eastern Time (ET), Central Time (CT), Mountain Time (MT), and Pacific Time (PT).
 Alaska and Hawaii have their own zones.
 At noon in Boston and New York (ET), it's 7am in Honolulu (HT), 9am in Los Angeles (PT), 10am in Denver (MT), 11am in Chicago (CT), 5pm in London (GMT), and 2am the next day in Sydney.